In This Together, Right From the Start

 Throughout these challenging times, Providence has remained steadfast in its commitment to ensure the health and wellness of Orange County.
 In the pursuit of our Mission of providing whole person care for a better world, Providence is continuing to utilize the innovative, leading-edge technology and care that has made us a nationally-recognized network of hospitals.

-In 2021, Providence remains dedicated in the fight against COVID-19 for the long term.
+Providence remains dedicated in the fight against COVID-19 for the long term.
 Providence is committed to partnering with local and federal public health authorities to help ensure a smooth rollout of FDA approved vaccines, beginning with our most vulnerable populations, physicians, caregivers and other frontline workers.

 Just as our Sisters of St. Joseph of Orange did more than a century ago during the 1918 flu pandemic, we are facing a health crisis with devastating impacts on our country.
 To be certain, we will emerge on the other side of the COVID-19 pandemic stronger than ever before.